-Board of Directors' Report for the Six- and Three-Month Periods ended June 30, 2023
+Board of Directors' Report for the Nine- and Three-Month Periods ended September 30, 2023

-The Board of Directors of Alony-Hetz Properties and Investments Ltd. (hereinafter: "the Company") is pleased to submit the Company's Board of Directors' Report for the six- and three-month period ended June 30, 2023 (hereinafter: "the Reporting Period").
+The Board of Directors of Alony-Hetz Properties and Investments Ltd. (hereinafter: "the Company") is pleased to submit the Company's Board of Directors' Report for the nine- and three-month periods ended September 30, 2023 (hereinafter - "The Reporting Period").
 This Board of Directors' Report and the updates therein, were prepared on the assumption that the reader has the Company's Periodic Report for 2022, published by the Company on March 13, 2023 (Ref: 2023-01-026136), including the chapter "Description of the Corporation's Business", the "Board of Directors' Report on the State of the Corporation's Business" and the "Consolidated Financial Statements" (hereinafter, collectively - the "Periodic Report for 2022").